methods2022/team04/README.md

   - This file accesses the `duration_agegroup.csv` file.
   - This file uses Statistics.jl for statistics (e.g. mean) and HypothesisTests.jl for ANOVA
   - It calculates the mean duration value for the age groups, and also runs a one-way ANOVA test to determine if there are any statistically significant differences between the means of the different age groups (the means in this case refer to the mean duration values).

+- Visualization and analysis for comorbid conditions: `DL_conditions_plotting.jl`
+  - This file accesses the `inpatient_full_0427.csv` file
+  - This file uses Statsplots to create histograms of hospitalization LOS based on the two comorbid conditions (hypertension and diabetes)

 - Visualizations and analysis between Case and Non-Case cohorts: `JW_cases.py` and `JW_racial_case_distribution.py`
   -   accesses the `inpatient_demog_obs_full.csv`